Errors and Warnings

 E1001/E1002 with any on the right-hand side

 A common trigger for E1001 and E1002 is Jac's strict gradual-typing rule: in .jac source, an any value cannot silently flow into a declared non-any, non-object destination.
-Three ways to clear it -- type the source (e.g. has reports: list[T] on a walker, .pyi stub on a Python utility), drop the annotation (x = src() makes x inferred-any), or annotate any explicitly (x: any = src()) and narrow before downstream use.
+Ways to clear it -- type the source (e.g. has reports: list[T] on a walker, .pyi stub on a Python utility), drop the annotation (x = src() makes x inferred-any), annotate any explicitly (x: any = src()) and narrow before downstream use, or re-type at the use site with the as cast (src() as list[T]) when you know more than the checker.
 See The any Type and Gradual Typing.

 Operator Errors